 However, when you are in the Restore Settings in the System Protection windows, click Restore system settings and previous versions of files.

 Step 6: Plug Network Cable

 Re-plug the physical network cable to connect your computer with the network.
-However, if you are using a Wireless connection and you disabled it in Step 1, simply Turn On the settings again.
+However, if you are using a wireless connection and you disabled it in Step 1, Turn On the settings again.

 Go to the Change Adapter Settings, and Connect the network by right-clicking the Wireless Network Connection option

 It is a fact that malware usually targets security vulnerabilities to infect a system.
 Therefore, if you patch those vulnerabilities, you close their way in.
 For this reason, it is imperative to keep the system up to date with the latest security updates.